The Best Tampa Bay Restaurants

 Oak & Ola

 Located within Armature Works, Oak & Ola offers local independent EuroAmerican cuisine in North Tampa Heights.
 Comfortable in it’s atmosphere and timeless in design, the restaurant is a great place to grab a meal with friends.
-A cast of award-winning chefs create seasonal menus that rotate to reflect local ingredients.
+A cast of award-winning chefs create seasonal menus that rotate to reflect local ingredients, making it a shoe-in for one of the best restaurants in Tampa.

 Brett and I stopped in for brunch, which offers a rotating menu of classics with a twist.
 For example, their current brunch menu offers a rotor of cage free eggs, Yukon potatoes, and red pepper aioli.
 Brett got a Monte Cristo sandwich from the brunch menu, while I opted for the Mushroom Truffle Fire Roasted Pizza.
 The pizza was 12 inches and very rich.
 Ideally, I should have taken some home, but it was so tempting that I ate the whole thing there.
 No issue, though, because there are lots of nice walking areas outside of the restaurant along the river!